Current Students - Life in the UK

 Coins: £2, £1, 50p, 20p, 10p, 5p, 2p, and 1p

-In Scotland, three different banks can issue bank notes: the Bank of Scotland, the Royal Bank of Scotland and the Clydesdale Bank.
+In Scotland, three different banks can issue bank notes: the Bank of Scotland, the Royal Bank of Scotland and Clydesdale Bank.
 In England, only the Bank of England issues banknotes.
-If you are visiting England and using cash, it is recommended that you take English bank notes.
+If you are visiting England and using cash, it is recommended that you take English banknotes with you as some retailers do not accept Scottish banknotes.

 There are more banks in the centre of Edinburgh.
-Banks are usually open from 9.00am until 5pm, Monday to Friday, except for bank holidays, and some branches will also open on Saturdays, although often on reduced hours.
+Banks are usually open from 9.00am until 5pm, Monday to Friday, except on bank holidays.
+Some branches will also open on Saturdays, although often on reduced hours.

-Since the COVID pandemic, contactless payment has become widespread and will be accepted by most shops and businesses.
-Some shops no longer accept cash.
+Since the COVID pandemic, contactless payments have become widespread and are accepted by most shops and businesses.
+Keep in mind that some shops no longer accept cash.

-The Finance Office aim to issue you with an invoice for your tuition fees by the end of October for September starts and end of February for January starts.
+The Finance Office aim to issue you with an invoice for your tuition fees by the end of October for September starts, and the end of February for January starts.
 If you are a sponsored student and require an invoice earlier, please email Registry@qmu.ac.uk.

-From the date of invoice you will have 21 days to pay your fees in full or set up a payment plan to pay in instalments via the ҹɫֱ²¥ Portal.
+From the date of the invoice, you will have 21 days to pay your fees in full or set up a payment plan to pay in instalments via the ҹɫֱ²¥ Portal.

 Students requiring a Student visa may be required to pay a tuition fee deposit.
-For further details please see our Immigration section.
+For further details, please refer to our Immigration section.
 Students on a Student visa are required to maintain tuition fee payments with the University in order to maintain their Student visa status.

 Local Services